christo-pr/blogposts/How_do_I_write_React.md

 # Javascript linter

+Even though this post is about React, we can't write clean React code, without writing clean Javascript code first

 Every time I write Javascript I like to have a linter to check some basic style rules to make code.
-I used to use [ESLint](https://eslint.org), which is pretty common among js developers, but then I found [Standard](https://standardjs.com) and became my main linter.
+I used to use [ESLint](https://eslint.org), which is pretty common among js developers, but then I found [Standard](https://standardjs.com), my favorite js linter.

-It has some special (some would say ugly) rules (like no semi-colon, or the lack of ability to change any rule), but I found my code cleaner and looks better (at least for me).
+It has some special (some would say ugly) rules (like no semi-colon, or the lack of ability to change any rule), but I found my code cleaner and looks better (at least for me) when using it.

-Standard has some features that I like and make it easy to use:
+Standard has some features that make it easy to use:

 - **You don't need a configuration file to start using the linter.**

-    There's a lot of discussions about programming style in js (tabs vs spaces, semi-colons) that's why I like standard, because it picks some 'standard' rules and that all you have, no more, no less
+    There's a lot of discussions about programming style in js (tabs vs spaces, semi-colons) that's why I like standard, because it picks some 'standard' rules and that's all you have, no more, no less therefore no more discussions.

 ------

 - **Automatically fix your problems (just use the `--fix` flag).**

-    I like to have 2 npm scripts: `npm run lint` and `npm run lint:fix`, but I always try to fix the problems manually.
+    I always create 2 npm scripts: `npm run lint` and `npm run lint:fix`.
+  The first script is what I use more often, that shows all the errors with information about the line and file where they occurr
+  The second script is just to automatically fix the common errors, but I still try to manually fix as much as possible.

 ------

 - **Git pre-commmit hook.**

-    Sometimes I really like to be strict about the programming style, so I create a [pre-commit](https://standardjs.com/#is-there-a-git-pre-commit-hook) hook for the project, that can save some review time.
+    Sometimes when I'm more strict about the programming style, I create a [pre-commit](https://standardjs.com/#is-there-a-git-pre-commit-hook) hook for the project, that can save some review time.